WinterAxis/ESV-MD-Bible/The_Bible_esv/48_Galatians/Gal_3.md

 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.

 ###### 29
-And if you are Christ's, then you are Abraham's offspring, heirs according to promise. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And if you are Christ's, then you are Abraham's offspring, heirs according to promise.

 ***